gdmoney/network-automation-github-actions/README.md

 - static testing (syntax check/config validation) by the device NOS
 - devices' configuration is replaced
 - Unimus continuously audits devices' operational state and generates alerts if config drift is detected
-- operator gets Slack notifications of config changes
+- operator gets a Slack notification describing the config change(s)

 ## Build